 The Arbutus Yearbook

 For more than 110 years, the Arbutus yearbook has captured the history of the state’s largest public university from a student perspective, covering personal stories, news events, athletics and campus controversies.
-Named after a pink flower with a spicy fragrance found on Southern Indiana trails, the Arbutus offers diverse professional opportunities for students, from the editor in chief to business manager.
+The Arbutus offers diverse professional opportunities for students, from the editor in chief to business manager.
 The yearbook is a special showcase for photographers, with writing, design and peer management critical to the production of the 500-page publication.
 The Columbia Scholastic Press Association and the Associated Collegiate Press have awarded the Arbutus numerous honors for overall excellence.